-Telangana: At least five dead, several injured after chemical reactor blast at pharma plant
+Telangana: 12 dead, 35 injured after blast at chemical factory

 Rescue efforts are underway to locate any persons who may be trapped under the debris of the building, part of which collapsed after the explosion.

-At least five persons were killed and 20 others were injured on Monday after an explosion at a chemical reactor unit triggered a fire at a pharmaceutical company near Hyderabad, The Hindu reported.
+At least 12 persons were killed and 35 others were injured on Monday after an explosion at a drying unit triggered a fire at a chemical factory near Hyderabad, The Hindu reported.

 The blast took place at Sigachi Industries Private Limited, located in the Pashamylaram industrial area.